 The Pantech MHS291L (aka the "Millenicom" hotspot) was released in early 2013, and within a year started having frequent issues with battery swelling - with some owners describing the situation as the device "eating through" batteries.
 As this is an older device very near being obsolete, we'd highly recommend an upgrade to a newer hotspot instead of investing in new batteries.
 But... if you must:

-Released in October 2017, we not yet received reports on battery swelling issues.
+Released in October 2017, we have received only a couple of isolated reports on battery swelling issues.
 The MR1100 (M1) takes a W-10 battery, which we have not yet found to be available via Netgear or other sources.
 Being that the the device is so new, any issues with batteries should be covered under warranty.
 We will be on the lookout for sources to purchase the battery as they become available.

 Unite Explore 815s - Battery Part #: W-9